geraldmc/geraldmc.github.io/_posts/2017-12-17-simple-luigi.md

 </pre>

-Ok, but we haven't actually done anything.
+Ok, but we haven't done anything yet.

 Imagine a task that needs to be run periodically and requires pre-processing from a script located on a local file system combined with data from a public resource.
 To provide a working example, the following series of posts will describe a workflow that initiates a search query, downloads and analyzes Landsat 8 data, determines whether or not such data should be filtered prior to processing then processes it.
-While none these steps is actually performed by Luigi, all are coordinated and thereby made more repeatable (thus more managable) because of it.
+While none these steps is actually performed by Luigi, all are coordinated and thereby made more repeatable (thus more managable).

 <br>